awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-You can also use the `kms:ExpirationModel` condition key to allow a user to import key material only when the key material expires, without [specifying an expiration date](#conditions-kms-valid-to) in the condition\.
-The following example policy statement uses the `kms:ExpirationModel` condition key with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow a user to import key material only when the request does not have an `ExpirationModel` parameter\.
+You can also use the `kms:ExpirationModel` condition key to allow a user to import key material only when the key material expires\.
+The following example key policy statement uses the `kms:ExpirationModel` condition key with the [Null condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Null) to allow a user to import key material only when the request does not have an `ExpirationModel` parameter\.
+The default value for ExpirationModel is `KEY_MATERIAL_EXPIRES`\.

 ```
 {